What we know about the Azerbaijan offensive in Nagorno-Karabakh

 How has the world reacted?

-Russia expressed deep alarm at “the sharp escalation” in the contested region, the TASS news agency reported, citing Ministry of Foreign Affairs spokesperson Maria Zakharova.
+Russia expressed deep alarm at “the sharp escalation” in the contested region, Russia’s state TASS news agency reported, citing Ministry of Foreign Affairs spokesperson Maria Zakharova.
 She said Azerbaijan had warned Russian peacekeepers in the region about military action just minutes before launching it.

 UN spokesman Stephane Dujarric also expressed concern.
 “It’s very important that all the activities cease and both parties go back to a sustained dialogue to avoid any further clashes,” he told Al Jazeera.